-- 1. The City encourages the submission of Civil 3D files, in the object-based design environment.
-Design components such as points, surfaces, alignments, profiles, corridors, pipe networks and sections are drawing objects with "intelligence" and associated attribute information should be retained in order to automate the CAD to G.I.S. conversion. - 2.
-All plan designs are to be done in model space, while all profiles are to be in paper space. - 3.
-All objects should be created with attributes set to "by layers". - 4.
-Blocks are to be created on layer "0" with attributes set to "by layer". - 5.
-All layer names should be descriptive and describe the content. - 6.
-Numbered layers will be accepted only if accompanied by test document with full text conversion descriptors, e.g., layer 1 surveyed block lines. - Pipes are to be drawn as a single continuous element from feature to feature (i.e. manhole to manhole, reducer to tee, bend to hydrant).
-Lines or Polylines are preferred.
-Multiple pipes at a manhole should all connect to the centre point of the manhole. - 7.
-Flow arrows are to be placed on all pipe segments for the sanitary and storm systems.
-The insertion point of the arrow must be placed at the downstream end of the pipe, at approximately 2.5 m back from the end of pipe (i.e. to ensure that the flow arrows on sanitary and storm sewers are located on the outer edge of the manhole symbol). - 8.
-Valves are placed on top of the water pipe.
-The water pipe is not broken at the insertion point of the valve. - 9.
-All dimensions are to be in SI metric units and set to 2 decimal places - 10.
-All mapped objects types must be separated into different layers, i.e. text on text layer(s), line work on line work layer(s), and block on block layer.
-Multiple object types must not be consolidated on one layer. - 11.
-City datasets can only be used for external references only.
-They must not be copied or renamed into CAD drawings. - 12.
-Zoom to extents to identify potential orphaned objects and remove. - 13.
-Drawing must be in the newest version of AutoCAD or at least not older than 2013 Version. - 14.
-Layer styling should be used in creating plots.
-Use the WYSIWG Plot Standard.
-Ensure that XREF is not on DEFPOINTS layer, it should be in a layer that plots.
+1. All layer names should be descriptive (e.g., new, abandoned, changed, or removed) and describe the content.

+2. All mapped object types must be separated into different layers, (i.e. text on a text layer(s), and line work on a line work layer(s)).
+Multiple object types must not be consolidated on one layer.

+3. Where possible, pipes are to be drawn as a single continuous element from feature to feature (i.e. manhole to manhole, reducer to tee, bend to hydrant).

+Lines or Polyline are preferred.
+Multiple pipes at a manhole should all connect to the center point of the manhole.

+4. Flow arrows are to be placed on all pipe segments for storm systems.
+The insertion point of the arrow must be placed at the downstream end of the pipe, at approximately 2.5 m back from the end of pipe (i.e. to ensure that the flow arrows on storm sewers are located on the outer edge of the manhole symbol).

+5. All dimensions are to be in SI metric units and set to 2 decimal places.

+6. City datasets can only be used for external references only.
+They must not be copied or renamed into CAD drawings.

+7. Drawings are to be submitted in the most recent version of AutoCAD (submissions in older versions may be accepted, based on acceptance from City GIS and Municipal Engineers but must be the 2013 version or newer).